buw-bicycle-traffic/tiptop/README.md

-# tiptop
+# TiptoP Bicycling Data
-Bicycling data collected during the TiptoP Project.
+Bicycling data collected during the real-world bicycling experiment in the TiptoP Project.
 TiptoP - Technical and planning solutions to topographical problems in bicycle traffic